mverboom/build/BUILD.md

 This section can contain a single line of space seperated package names that need to be installed before the build is attempted.

+When the name of a package contains B_PF this will be expanded to the value of the PKGPOSTFIX variable.

 `[BUILD]` (mandatory)

 Everything in this section is executed to build the software.
 Execution takes place